Behind the Design

 How do you power though the process when what you’re trying simply isn’t working?

 Our initial approach is often trial and error.
 It may sometimes not be the most efficient way, but it gives us a lot of new insights and leads us in new and unexpected directions.
 We try to narrow down these leads and ideas and define their potential by cross-checking the essential criteria.
 Production cost, as one of the main factors, especially in a county like Switzerland, often means to reduce, simplify and focus to the very core.

 What does wood bring to your work that other materials simply couldn’t?

-Wood is a natural and renewable material which is very well suited for spacial applications.
-It is hard but has a natural flexibility through its fibrous structure.
-Processed into sheets it gains a great amount of stability and rigidity.
-The incision pattern allows the wooden sheet, to gain back some of its original flexibility in one axis and keep its full stability in the other.
-It also multiply the surface of the organic material which can have a positive effect on the room climate.
+Wood is a natural and renewable material that is very well suited for spacial applications.
+It is hard but has natural flexibility through its fibrous structure.
+Processed into sheets, it gains a great amount of stability and rigidity.
+The incision pattern allows the wooden sheet to gain back some of its original flexibility in one axis and keep its full stability in the other.
+It also multiplies the surface of the organic material, which can have a positive effect on the room climate.

 When you approach a new design, where do you start? (sketching, working directly with the material, digital rendering, etc.)

 Designing a new application, mostly there are a few rough sketches at the beginning.
 Depending on size and complexity, models out of cardboard or directly out of wood follow to evaluate proportions and structure.
 Mostly we use digital modeling and rendering to visualize different versions and scenarios as well as for technical drawings.